12 Ways to Boost Productivity that Make You Get More Done

 2. Make a to-do list.

-Make the 2 most important and urgent on top.
+Make the top 2 most important and urgent on top of the list.
 By prioritizing tasks, you will be able to focus your time and energy on the most important things first and work them out effectively.

 You need to have a clear mind to concentrate on your work.
 Focus on one thing, spend time on it and get it done effectively.
-Switching from task to task at once makes you the distraction and reducing efficiency.
+Switching from task to task will get you distracted and reduce efficiency.

 4. Time Blocking.

 Reserving the segment of time to do a certain thing makes you focus on one task at a time.
 It’s just like setting a timer and deadline to complete the job.
 I love to put this way of planning on my Bullet Journal to track where my time goes.

 To stay away from the distraction, mute your cell phone.
 How can you keep a focus on work when your cell phone keeps beeping from the notification and then you get to check it out?
 Lots of them are not urgent.
 You may always get it back once you have done your work.

 6. Set a time limit on social media.

 Did you ever plan to quickly browse on social media and it ended up spending an hour over there?
 It’s not wise to spend that much of time looking on people’s gossips and finally, nothing of my work is done.

 I know some people that just deactivate their FB account to avoid the distraction.
 Personally, I don’t do that.
 But I think setting a timer and let’s say for 10-15 minutes is totally fine for me.